akkocah/aws-devops-workshop/aws/hands-on/README.md

 # AWS Hands-on Trainings

 This workshop repository contains hands-on training, about AWS services
----

-## Please do not forget to terminate instances and services like Load Balancer
+## Please do not forget to terminate instances and services like Load Balancer after finished the Hands-on
 ** **

 List of hands-on trainings within AWS workshop as follows;